iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 23. Getting Access to the ng-Content HTML using @ContentChild
 24. Create Basic Custom Attribute Directive in angular
 25. Using Rendered2 to create the custom attribute directive to manipulate DOM in Angular
+26. Accessing the Events for the Directive Element usibg HostListner in Angular